cfbao/lastpass-vault-parser/ReadMe.md

 To use the Python script directly:
 * Python 3.6+
 * package *cryptography*
-run `pip install --upgrade cryptography` to install
+run `pip install cryptography` to install

 To use the Windows binary (download on the [releases](https://github.com/cfbao/lastpass-vault-parser/releases) page)
 * on Windows 7: Windows update [KB2999226](https://support.microsoft.com/en-gb/help/2999226/update-for-universal-c-runtime-in-windows "Update for Universal C Runtime in Windows") (should have already be installed on an up-to-date system)